wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.1.1 =
+* fixed not returning results of resized version of image

 = 1.1.0 =
 * added pngout functionality for even better PNG optimization (disabled by default)